phmandl/modalanalyse/meeting-1.md

-Meeting minutes of 2017/03/12
+# Meeting minutes of 2017/03/12

-Team:
+## Team:
 The modal hammers
 Present:
 Burt Rutan (chairperson)
 Edith Clarke (secretary)
 Arthur Casagrande
-Absent:
+//Absent:
-Julie Payette (recovering from accident)
+//Julie Payette (recovering from accident)
 Main discussion:
 At this first meeting we first introduced ourselves to one another, and briefly shared our experiences of group work.
 Afterwards, there was a